Out of the crooked timber of humanity no straight thing was ever made. – Immanuel Kant

 It is hardly possible to overrate the value, in the present low state of human improvement, of placing human beings in contact with persons dissimilar to themselves, and with modes of thought and action unlike those with which they are familiar.
 Commerce is now what war once was, the principal source of this contact.
 Commercial adventurers from more advanced countries have generally been the first civilizers of barbarians.
 And commerce is the purpose of the far greater part of the communication which takes place between civilized nations.
 Such communication has always been, and is peculiarly in the present age, one of the primary sources of progress.

 Mill’s quote refers specifically to commerce as the cultural bridge, but his underlying point about the difficulty of understanding a pluralism of values in the absence of commerce is what warrants deeper consideration.
 The multiculturalists, social engineers and globalists have attempted to manufacture such a consensus artificially by advancing an aggressive agenda of Tolerance™ with an ever diminishing set of results to show for it.
 It’s ironic that the champions of this doctrine have shown such remarkable contempt for the opponents of their agenda and remain unwilling to appreciate the relativism of values which run contrary to their megalomaniacal ambitions.
-Once again, one wonders if it is possible to create a multicultural consensus which doesn’t devolve into a clinical and bureaucratic utilitarianism papered over by empty platitudes of Unity©.
+Once again, it begs the question of whether if it is possible to create a multicultural consensus which doesn’t devolve into a clinical and bureaucratic utilitarianism papered over by empty platitudes of Unity©.

 Maistre was a true reactionary to every aspect of the Enlightenment project.
 While the egalitarians espoused a view of man in which universal truth could be attained through scientific inquiry, Maistre rejected this doctrine with absolute impunity.
 On every aspect of the Enlightenment consensus, from rationalism to individualism to liberal egalitarianism, Maistre regarded these ideas with pure contempt.
 By Berlin’s reckoning, Maistre’s vision of social order demanded absolute subordination to the Cross and the Crown.